SenseStageTeam/sensestage_documentation/_minibee/osc-interface.md

 ## Controlling the behaviour of the MiniBee

---- pausing a minibee:
+There are some advanced options to control what a MiniBee is doing.

+*Pausing a minibee:*

-/minibee/run - ii - id, and 0 (for pausing) or 1 (for running)
+    /minibee/run - ii

---- debugging a minibee:
+* `i` - the minibee id
+* `i` - whether to pause (0) or run (1) the minibee

+Getting a *loopback* message sent back from the minibee, i.e. a copy of each message sent to the minibee.
+This is useful for debugging.

+    /minibee/loopback - ii

+* `i` - the minibee id
-/minibee/loopback - ii - id, and 0 (for not sending messages back) or 1 (for sending each message back)
+* `i` - 0 (for not sending messages back) or 1 (for sending each message back)

---- resetting a minibee:
+*Re-initialize the MiniBee firmware*

+If you want to re-initialize the firmware (without resetting it), you can send a message to do so.
+This can be useful if a MiniBee was already on, when you started the software.

+    /minibee/announce - i

+* `i` - the minibee id

+*Reset a MiniBee.*

+This will reset the Atmega328 chip, so effectively restart the firmware.
+This can be useful if for some reason the MiniBee got stuck.

-/minibee/reset - i - id
+    /minibee/reset - i

--- all:
+* `i` - the minibee id

+To reset all minibees:

     /minihive/reset

---- save id on xbee:
+*Save the ID of the XBee*.
+By default the XBees have an ID of 0xFFFA.
+During the configuration process the ID is set to the number defined in the configuration file.
+If you want to save this ID to the MiniBee, this step will not be necessary in the configuration process, and the startup procedure may go a little bit faster.

-/minibee/saveid - i - id
+    /minibee/saveid - i

--- all:
+* `i` - the minibee id

+To save the IDs on all minibees that are turned on:

     /minihive/ids/save

---- send announce message (re-init):
-/minibee/announce - i - id

 # Custom messages